Akhil3171/Generify/EXPLANATION.md

 ### Current Bugs

 1. **Memory Response Bug**: Sometimes the final response includes the extra response from the agent remembering the search (when `remember_drug_query()` is called).
 This is an unfixed bug where the memory tool's response may leak into the final user-facing response.
+2. **Redundant Recent History Bug**:  When the user inquires about past drug searches, the agent does not consolidate duplicates to only show the summary from the latest instance of that drug search session.

 ### Data Limitations